kskshr/Flow-Graph-Annotation-Tool/README.md

 # Flow-Graph-Annotation-Tool
-This repository provides the implementation for flow graph annotation used in [1].
+This repository provides the implementation for flow graph annotation used in [Visual Recipe Flow: A Dataset for Learning Visual State Changes of Objects with Recipe Flows](https://aclanthology.org/2022.coling-1.315).

 ## Usage
 1. Download and preprocess sample recipes.